Saturday 7 December 1940

 |Boeing 314 Clipper NC 18606 lands at Waitemata Harbour, Auckland, December 7, 1940. © Whites Aviation / Alexander Turnbull Library Image WA-00412-G via P. Sheehan Collection - 1950-095.|

 European Air Operations: Apparently due to rough weather, the Luftwaffe bombers stay on the ground today, giving England its first full day without any air raids since 7 August 1940.
 When the weather is sketchy, both sides make different evaluations of whether to mount missions.
 However, Luftwaffe fighter-bombers and torpedo bombers are operational during the day.
 After dark, RAF Bomber Command decides to go and sends bombers against Düsseldorf.

 RAF No. 263 Squadron is equipped with the new Westland Whirlwind twin-engine fighter.
 It has a good range and will be used on convoy duties.

 British 1827 ton freighter Lormont, operating as a guard ship and fitted with deck guns, collides with Royal Navy 213 ton minesweeping trawler Cortina near the mouth of the Humber, likely in part due to the weather.
 Both ships sink

 Dutch 2489 ton freighter Stolwijk, part of Convoy SC 13, runs aground in County Donegal, Ireland and is lost.
 There are 10 deaths and 18 survivors.
-This loss is directly attributable to the weather, as the storms damages her rudder.
+This loss is directly attributable to the weather, as the storms damage her rudder.
 She breaks up on the rocks off Tory Island.
-The Irish lifeboat crew earn medals from the the Netherlands and the British for their heroic rescue of the crew.
+The Irish lifeboat crew earns medals from the Netherlands and the British for their heroic rescue of the crew.

 Royal Navy destroyer HMS Sabre attempts to rescue the crew of the Stolwijk during the storm and sustains heavy damage to her superstructure.
 She must put into Derry for repairs.